 I can’t afford it.

 Broadway performers train for years, paying large sums to voice teachers, acting coaches, dance lessons, etc. It costs many millions to mount a Broadway show.
-Anyone who steals a peak at a bootleg is robbing the hard-working performers and the angels who back the show.
+Anyone who steals a peek at a bootleg is robbing the hard-working performers and the angels who back the show.
 “I steal only what I can’t afford,” is something Aladdin sings, the scamp.